imhefizh/ArcMind/README.md

-### Welcome
+# ArcMind

-Free to Read.
+Feel free to read.
 Here's my own LaTex Journals for everything I learned.
 Straight forward to go to these fields:

 - Database Engineering
 - AI Engineering